zulbil/FitStay/replit.md

 - Integrated Google Maps JavaScript API with interactive markers
 - Added location-based coach discovery and filtering
 - Implemented map/list view toggle in search interface
-- Added address and coordinate data for 30+ coaches with physical locations
+- Added address and coordinate data for coaches with physical locations

-### Enhanced Coach Database
+### Complete Coach Database & Onboarding System
-- Expanded from 6 to 40+ professional coaches with diverse specialties
+- Expanded to 19 professional coaches with realistic profiles, multiple photos, and authentic testimonials
-- Added multiple high-quality photos (2-3 per coach) for visual appeal
-- Created comprehensive coach bios with certifications and experience
+- Implemented comprehensive coach onboarding system with application tracking and admin approval workflow
-- Implemented authentic client testimonials and review system
+- Created diverse coaching specialties including Weight Loss, Strength Training, Yoga, CrossFit, HIIT, Martial Arts, and more
 - Added pricing tiers ranging from $65-125/hour based on expertise level
+- Deployed full database with PostgreSQL integration and proper schema management

 ### Advanced Filtering System
 - Changed specialty filtering from OR to AND logic (coaches must have ALL selected specialties)
 - Improved filter state management with proper cleanup
 - Enhanced search functionality with location-based filtering
 - Added virtual vs in-person session filtering

+### User Experience Updates (August 2025)
+- Users can browse coaches freely without authentication
+- Authentication required only for messaging coaches or applying as a coach
+- Complete two-sided marketplace functionality operational

 The architecture is designed to be production-ready and scalable, with clear separation of concerns, comprehensive authentication, and modern web development best practices throughout the stack.